South Africa: Portuguese exploration

 In 1487, the Portuguese explorer Bartolomeu Dias led the first European voyage to land in southern Africa.
 On 4 December, he landed at Walfisch Bay (now known as Walvis Bay in present-day Namibia).
-This was south of the furthest point reached in 1485 by his predecessor, the Portuguese navigator Diogo Cão (Cape Cross, north of the bay).
+This was south of the furthest point reached in 1485 by his predecessor, the Portuguese navigator Diogo Cão, being Cape Cross, north of the bay.
 Dias continued down the western coast of southern Africa.
 After 8 January 1488, prevented by storms from proceeding along the coast, he sailed out of sight of land and passed the southernmost point of Africa without seeing it.
 He reached as far up the eastern coast of Africa as, what he called, Rio do Infante, probably the present-day Groot River, in May 1488.
 On his return, he saw the cape, which he named Cabo das Tormentas ('Cape of Storms').
 King John II renamed the point Cabo da Boa Esperança, or Cape of Good Hope, as it led to the riches of the East Indies.
 Dias' feat of navigation was immortalised in Luís de Camões' 1572 epic poem, Os Lusíadas.

+In 1497 Vasco Da Gama set sail from Lisbon and became the first European to reach India in 1498 via the Cape of Good Hope, opening up oceanic trade between Europe and Asia.
+He bypassed the coast of present-day South Africa and made landfall in present-day Mozambique.